 But I also recognize that these gifts are not equitably accessible to everyone on this land.
 It is because I love Canada that I think we can and must do better for everyone who calls it home.

-For me, this work of betterment includes my role here with IABC Calgary, where I hope to continue cultivating our community of communications professionals, as well as creating inclusive spaces of belonging wherever I am.
+For me, this work of betterment includes both my professional work and the work I do in the community with IABC/Calgary and Youth En Route, where I hope to continue creating inclusive spaces of belonging wherever I am.

 As someone whose ancestor’s homelands were also colonized, I stand in solidarity with Indigenous Peoples in Canada and I am passionately devoted to listening, learning and taking action on truth and reconciliation.